 - General investment account

-Within your Nutmeg account, you have access to a pool over more than 1,800 electronically traded funds (ETFs).
-There are hundreds of thousands of ETFs available across all markets, but Nutmeg chooses the funds it believes represent the best in class for each asset class, industry, or region.
+There are hundreds of thousands of ETFs available across all markets, which is why the Nutmeg experts choose the funds it believes represent the best in class for each asset class, industry, or region.

 Because Nutmeg is independently owned, it can fill its investment portfolios with the assets and securities it deems to be most in line with its investment strategy without ties to a service provider.
 This differs from providers like Vanguard.
 For example, Vanguard can only sell Vanguard ETFs, which limits your investment choice.

-While you won’t choose your own ETFs within a Nutmeg Stocks and Shares ISA or SIPP, you can be more confident that your portfolio will contain a mix of investments that serve you rather than the provider.
+While you won’t choose your own ETFs within a Nutmeg Stocks and Shares ISA or Personal Pension, you can be more confident that your portfolio will contain a mix of investments that serve you rather than the provider.

 Research Services & Tools

 People know Nutmeg for its simplified approach to investing.
 It goes without saying that the charts and tools it provides are also going to be simple.
 After all, you don’t have much of an option to make use of complicated tools, particularly if you stick to the ISA or Personal Pension accounts.

 Instead of charts and graphs, Nutmeg provides more general tools for financial planning and gives you the option to sort through the tools based on your existing knowledge.